PecanProject/pecan/models/sipnet/README.md

 The SIPNET v1 (**S**implified PnET (**P**hotosynthesis** and **E**vapo**t**ranspiration)) model is a lightweight ecosystem model designed to simulate ecosystem carbon and water dynamics.

-SIPNET v2 added a nitrogen cycle, trace greenhouse-gas (N₂O, CH₄) fluxes, and support for cropland and ecosystem management.
-As of PEcAn v1.10, support for SIPNET v2 is partially implemented and under active development.
+SIPNET is a process-based ecosystem model that simulates carbon, water, and nutrient dynamics at sub-daily time steps.
+It includes modules for photosynthesis, respiration, soil processes, and vegetation dynamics.

+For full model details, see the SIPNET documentation.

 **Key Features:**
 - Simulates photosynthesis, respiration, allocation, soil water, soil temperature, and nitrogen cycling